LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 ^^^^^^^^^^^^^^^^

 During our sprint 1 standup, we discussed our completed project outlines and upcoming work.
-Here are Chris’ items.
+Here are Chris’ items:

-**What was accomplished:** The Event Log project outline was completed, with a few features laid out.
-Some questions were raised about how to approach different things (e.g. user login) that we’ll have to be figured out along the way.
+**What was accomplished:** The Event Log project outline was completed with a few features laid out.
+Some questions were raised about how to approach different things (e.g. user login) that will have to be figured out along the way.

 **What is planned next:** Next, wireframes and initial user stories will